iseid/cipher-example/README.md

 # cipher-example
 encrypt and decrypt strings and text files

-Caesar Cipher takes an input string and either encrypts or decrypts the string according to a shift specified in the constructor
+Caesar Cipher takes an input string and either encrypts or decrypts the string according to a shift specified by the user

 Polyalphabetic Cipher uses a key to encrypt or decrypt a string.
 Character values are shifted according to the key.